zacwoll/Pomodoro/README.md

 # Patch Notes
 ## TODO  Just punch down from this list and link to it from here

+## Patch 0.2.1 Patch update
+Installed Styled-Components So I could start building how the web app looks.
+Once I started adding styles to the navbar I started settling into a pattern I can use to paint the rest of the components.
+I'm sure there's a way to develop components more efficiently, but right now I have split concerns into different features of the app and I'm adding css to make them look right, we'll continue this pattern until we start looking right.
+Then we try to figure out the logic.

+So TypeScript bug fixed, I couldn't import a .png file to the project, eventually, adding a globals.d.ts file to the /src folder and defining what a .png file is and what can come out of it solved the problem!
+I also had another issue where TypeScript didn't know what to do with a prop I had passed to what I thought was a styled-components img tag.
+The 'src' prop was broken because it was actually a styled-components div tag, and it wasn't used to having 'src' as a prop.
+I went to create an interface that a component could implement and then be styled before I realized just changing the tag from 'div' to 'img' told TypeScript what to expect from such a tag.
+Enlightening problem though!
+Encouraging that I can employ TypeScript and not encounter any walls I can't hurdle.

 ## Patch 0.2.0 Patch update
 I installed a create-react-app application with redux and typescript!
 Wrote some very basic components to put into the app so I can get to work on a component by component level.
 I've broken up what I think the final app will look like into a series of components
 Like this: